A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Graph neural networks

-As for automatic graph structure learning techniques, a distinction can be made between models that rely on predefined graph structures (sometimes referred to as supplementary graph structure learning models), and those that learn the graph structure entirely from scratch.
-In the first category, there are models such as Graph WaveNet (GWN) \cite{GWN}, which constructs an adaptive matrix as a complement to a predefined graph structure \cite{art_405}.
-These techniques still rely on some form of prior assumptions.
-To address this limitation, models that learn the graph structure from scratch have been proposed.
-One of them is the MTGNN model \cite{MTGNN}, which extracts uni-directional relationships from node embeddings as it learns, and achieves state-of-the-art results across different datasets.
-It is one of the first models to use self-learned graph structures \cite{art_417}.
+As for automatic graph structure learning techniques, a distinction can be made between models that rely on pre-defined graph structures (sometimes referred to as supplementary graph structure learning models), and those that learn the graph structure entirely from scratch.
+Two notable examples from Wu et al.~illustrate these approaches.

+The first example is Graph WaveNet (GWN) \cite{GWN}, which constructs a self-adaptive adjacency matrix $A$ using two randomly initialized learnable node embedding matrices $E_1$ and $E_2$ as:

+where $E_1$ and $E_2$ correspond to the source and target node embeddings, respectively.
+Their multiplication represents the spatial dependency weights between source nodes and target nodes.
+In the original work, these learned hidden graph dependencies are combined with a pre-defined graph structure.
+The authors note that when such a structure is unavailable, the self-adaptive adjacency matrix alone can be used to model hidden spatial dependencies.

+As a second example, which overcomes the reliance on a pre-defined graph, the same authors proposed the MTGNN model \cite{art_655}, which extracts uni-directional relationships from node embeddings as follows:

+where $E_1$ and $E_2$ are randomly initialized learnable node embedding matrices, $\Phi_1$ and $\Phi_2$ are model parameters, $\eta$ is a hyperparameter controlling the saturation rate of the activation function, and $\text{argtopk}(\cdot)$ is a function that returns the index of the top-k largest values of a vector.
+Unlike GWN, which can be used either standalone or to augment a pre-defined graph, MTGNN learns the graph structure fully end-to-end.
+These two models are among the first to explore self-learned graph structures.
+Although other methods have since been proposed, GWN and MTGNN continue to serve as prototypical models for self-learned graph structures.

 When the graph structure is learned, some authors introduce a graph regularization term to the training loss function to optimize the learned graph adjacency matrix.
-This regularization term is typically designed to control the sparsity of the matrix, and to promote graph proximity, encouraging larger entries when the series in the corresponding nodes are ``close enough" \cite{art_448}.
+This regularization term is typically designed to control the sparsity of the matrix, and to promote graph proximity, encouraging larger entries when the series in the corresponding nodes are \enquote{close enough}.
 Some researchers argue that models which generate graphs without prior knowledge may overlook local conditions when constructing adjacency matrices \cite{art_397}.
 Therefore, it is important to conduct further research in this area to identify the most effective techniques for generating informative graphs.
 For a more detailed explanation of graph learning models, see Refs.~\cite{art_396, art_405}.

 Another key aspect in the determination of the graph structure is the choice between using a static or dynamic adjacency matrix, i.e. whether to use the same matrix for all graphs or not.
 When working with graphs defined in advance by specific metrics, it is common to use either a static matrix or a dynamic matrix generated through a sliding window approach.
 In contrast, when graphs are learned by the model, dynamic adjacency matrices are typically employed.
 The use of a dynamic adjacency matrix has the advantage of capturing the dynamic nature of the problem \cite{art_447}.
 However, the learned dynamic graphs often show significant differences between adjacent time steps, whereas real-world graph structures typically evolve smoothly over time.
 Therefore, this approach may not accurately capture the stable evolution observed in the real world.